WCRZ

-WCRZ (107.9 FM, "Cars 108") is a commercial radio station in Flint, Michigan, broadcasting an adult contemporary format and switching to Christmas music for much of November and December.
+WCRZ (107.9 FM, "Cars 108") is a commercial radio station licensed to Flint, Michigan, United States, broadcasting an adult contemporary format.
 WCRZ is the top-rated heritage station in the market.
 Its studios and offices are on East Bristol Road in Burton, east of Flint.

-WCRZ-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for most of Michigan, from a 101 m tall transmitter tower on South Vassar Road near East Bristol Road in Burton.
-It also broadcasts using HD Radio technology, with a simulcast of classic rock sister station WQUS on its second digital subchannel.
+WCRZ-FM's transmitter is located on South Vassar Road near East Bristol Road in Burton.
+It also broadcasts using HD Radio technology, and formerly aired a simulcast of WQUS on its second digital subchannel, which was discontinued after a format flip in 2026.

-Programming

-WCRZ-FM has local DJs on weekdays.
-It is also the Flint outlet for the syndicated call-in and request show, "Delilah," heard evenings.
-Cars 108 features "John Tesh, Intelligence for Your Life" during overnight hours.
-It also is the local affiliate for "American Top 40 with Ryan Seacrest."